Vyral/brett-jennings/_posts/2022-11-07-johhny-singh--ive-got-news-o-share.md

 ---
 layout: post
-title: 'Johhny Singh | I''ve Got News to Share '
+title: 'Johnny Singh | I''ve Got News to Share '
 date: 2022-11-07 05:00:00
 tags:
 excerpt: How I’m growing my real estate career with this exciting new partnership.